 Can tiny parasitic wasps help to save our conker trees?

-Believe it or not there are dozens of different kinds of tiny wasps (only distantly related to the stinging wasps that we are so familiar with) that attack the horse-chestnut leaf-miner.
+Did you know that there are dozens of different kinds of tiny wasps (only distantly related to the stinging wasps that we are so familiar with) that attack the horse-chestnut leaf-miner?
 These wasps are so small that they lay their eggs inside the leaf-miner which is living inside the horse-chestnut leaf!
 The developing wasp larvae eat the leaf-miner from the inside out and then burst out of the caterpillar, in the process killing it and so acting as a natural pest controller.

-Can these potential pest controllers actually help by parasitising enough of the leaf-miners to control it's numbers?
+Can these potential pest controllers actually help by parasitising enough of the leaf-miners to control its numbers?
 Answering this question was the aim of the Mission: Pest Controllers, which ran from 2010-2013.
 And is running again in 2020.

 The simple answer to the question appears to be 'no'.
 The number of pest controllers that people found was low - under 10% of the leaf-mines were attacked by these parasitic wasps.